-Our sponsor currently has a version of a below-the-knee exoskeleton, but it has the Arduino, and the battery stored in a pack at the waist.
-It was designed for the purpose of aiding in the gait of people with a walking impairment and can be used as a physical therapy method or in daily use.
-Our goal is to redesign the exoskeleton to incorporate all the aspects needed below the knee so that we can discard the belt portion.
+Our sponsor currently has a version of a below-the-knee exoskeleton, but it has an Arduino, and the battery is stored in a pack at the waist.
+It was designed to aid in the gait of people with a walking impairment and can be used as a physical therapy method or in daily use.
+Our goal was to redesign the exoskeleton to incorporate all the aspects needed below the knee so that we can discard the belt portion.
 Our client is the head of the NAU Biomechatronic lab, Professor Zachary Lerner.
 Their lab develops lightweight wearable robotic exoskeletons to improve the movement of people with walking impairments.
-According to our client, our focus for the duration of this capstone is to evaluate the motor specifications and the mounting hardware design for the motor.
-We are also to research and calculate the needs for a new battery selection and create a mount for said battery and Arduino.
-Finally, we are to create a new cover and ingress protection design for all the above listed parts, Arduino, motor, and battery.
+According to our client, our focus for the duration of this capstone was to evaluate the motor specifications and the mounting hardware design for the motor.
+We were also to research and calculate the needs for a new battery selection and create a mount for said battery and Arduino.
+Finally, we were to create a new cover and ingress protection design for all the above-listed parts: Arduino, motor, and battery.

-For this project, we have a budget of \$4,000 dollars provided to us by WL Gore.
-On top of this funding, we have a fundraising goal of \$400.
-We have begun a GoFundMe with the intent to advertise to our goal.
-Currently, we have raised \$275.
+For this project, we had a budget of \$4,000 dollars provided to us by WL Gore.
+On top of this funding, we had a fundraising goal of \$400.
+We began a GoFundMe with the intent to raise our goal.